hasinichandrakumar/Yappyy/replit.md

 # Overview

 Yappyy is a world-class AI-powered public speaking improvement platform built with React, TypeScript, and Express.js.
 Its core purpose is to provide advanced, real-time feedback on speaking performance, body language, and content quality.
 Key capabilities include multi-modal AI analytics, real-time computer vision, precise eye tracking, and comprehensive gamification.
-Yappyy aims to deliver professional-grade feedback and personalized coaching for various speaking scenarios, from business presentations to competitive events.
-The platform now features breakthrough authentic data availability, eliminating fake metrics and relying on robust computer vision and audio analysis.
+Yappyy aims to deliver professional-grade feedback and personalized coaching for various speaking scenarios, from business presentations to TED Talks to academic conferences.
+The platform now features breakthrough authentic data availability, eliminating fake metrics and relying on robust computer vision and audio analysis with EXTREMELY detailed, purpose-specific content analysis for all speaking contexts including adult professional cohorts.

 # User Preferences